Angel-113/MyArcade/README.md

 Conway's Game of Life is not a game in the traditional sense but a cellular automaton devised by mathematician John Conway.
-It consists of a grid of cells that evolve through generations based on a set of simple rules: cells can live, die, or multiply depending on the number of neighboring cells.
+It consists of a grid of cells that evolve through generations based on simple rules: cells can live, die, or multiply depending on the number of neighboring cells.
-Despite its simplicity, the game creates complex and often beautiful patterns, illustrating principles of emergence and self-organization in systems.
+Despite its simplicity, the game creates complex and often beautiful patterns, illustrating systems' emergence and self-organization principles.